canitzp/JustABattery/README.md

 Yes like it says, you can charge up the battery with lightning bolts.
 Just be hit as a player, or the lightning strikes the battery on the ground directly, to gain a lot of energy.
 I have tested it and it seems to be around 500k FE per lightning bolt.

+### Extracting from blocks
+It is possible to extract energy from all blocks, that can store energy and also can transfer that energy to others.
+These are mostly capacitor blocks or accumulators and things like machines (powered furnace) won't work.

+The only thing you have to do is to right-click with a battery in your hand on the block.

+Keep in mind that sometimes the clicked side does matter!
+For example on an Immersive Engineering Accumulator, you have to click on a side, configured as output!

+The amount of transferred energy depends on the "trace width" attribute of the battery as well as the maximum transfer rate of the block.
+The lower value is chosen.

+This behaviour can be disabled inside the JustABattery configuration ("allow_block_discharge").